-Having a well prepared opening repertoire is one the main goals that a chess player should work for.
+Openings: Having a well-prepared opening repertoire is one of the main goals that a chess player should work for.
 From a very early age we are told that studying openings is not as important as studying endgames for example, or like strengthening our middle-game skills by doing a different type of training.

-This classical approach towards training yourself is quite effective, but once you have raised your level it is time to work on your opening repertoire seriously, especially if you are active playing tournaments.
+This classical approach to training yourself is quite effective, but once you have raised your level it is time to work on your opening repertoire seriously, especially if you are actively playing tournaments.
 Here are 4 reasons to take the openings seriously in order to upgrade your strength and results in tournaments:

 Studying openings should not be only about memorizing tons of variations, but you should also go through a great amount of old classical games which will inevitably also enhance your chess understanding and knowledge.

 Here are a few tips to work on your openings; make sure you have a decent database and of course a well-known chess program that allows you to work with it.
 You should also have an engine in order to check the evaluations of your opening variations.

 Decide your repertoire